jengalas/bwaf-bbw/about/boardandstaff.md

       of the buildings affects the people that occupy them.
 Her technical expertise extends to beyond code approaches using advanced analytical tools to quantify and reduce design risk from wind loading.
-  - title: Erleen Hatfield, PE, AIA
-    title_role: Trustee
-    image: "/v1618333098/2019_Hatfield_Headshot-use_this_one_l0xibt.jpg"
-    description: "Erleen Hatfield, PE, AIA, is the Managing Partner of the Hatfield Group, a multi-disciplinary engineering consulting firm based in New York.
-She has over 25 years of experience in the design of complex structures worldwide.
-She frequently writes and presents on topics related to innovation and technology in engineering and architecture.
-Her firm, Hatfield Group focuses on synthesis of engineering and architecture, putting client value first.
-Hatfield Group, uses bespoke engineering design, technology, and innovation to achieve their clients’ goals.  \nWith a keen appreciation for design she has worked on iconic buildings around the world.
-She sits on numerous national industry boards and teaches at the Yale University School of Architecture.   "
   - title: Latoya Nelson Kamdang, AIA, RA, NCARB, NCIDQ, LEED AP BD+C, RID
     title_role: Trustee
     image: "/v1618332981/20191107_Latoya16463-cropped_xjlbgz.jpg"